Born from NASA technology and perfected for sleep.

 Keep the air flowing in your bedroom and create a cool breeze over your bed.
 You can do this by facing a fan towards an open window with your bed in between.
 This allows hot air to be pushed out of the room, leaving room for cooler, fresh air from outside to be allowed in.

 This will also encourage natural airflow throughout the room.
-If you have a ceiling fan, set the blades to rotate anti-clockwise, as this creates a comfortable breeze or ‘wind chill’ effect.
-Ceiling fans turned anti-clockwise push cold air downward to help you feel cooler.
+If you have a ceiling fan, rotate the blades anti-clockwise, creating a comfortable breeze or ‘wind chill’ effect.
+Ceiling fans are turned anti-clockwise to push cold air downward, helping you feel cooler.

 For the best effect, try propping up the bowl so as much air from the fan blows over the ice.
 Ice absorbs heat as it melts and the air will cool as the ice melts.
 This essentially creates a DIY air-conditioning unit as warm air goes out, and cold air comes out.

-Swap your large fluffy pillow for a smaller, more breathable replacement.
-Your head is one of the hottest parts of your body, and a fluffy pillow will further contain heat.
-Choosing a looser cover and breathable material allows air to be circulated.
-For ultimate impact, consider one with an ActiCool cover like the TheraPur Cool Pillow.
+Swap your large, fluffy pillow for a smaller, more breathable replacement.
+Your head is one of the hottest parts of your body, and a fluffy pillow will further trap heat.
+Choosing a looser cover and breathable material allows air to circulate.
+For ultimate impact, consider investing in cooling bedding.

-Simply swap out your old mattress for a modern mattress with temperature technology.
+Swap out your old mattress for a modern mattress with temperature-regulating technology.
 These are designed to promote breathability and temperature regulation to help you sleep easily.
 Gel and latex mattresses are ideal for keeping the temperature low.
 Memory foam, not so much.
-Look for a mattress with thermo-regulating properties like the TheraPur ActiGel range that provides both aeration and comfort with its open-air structure – perfect for a cool night’s slumber.
+Look for a mattress with thermo-regulating properties like the TheraPur ActiGel range, which provides both aeration and comfort with its open-air structure—perfect for a cool night’s slumber.

 Hanging mid-air in a hammock will allow for better airflow to take away heat from your body.
 The nature of a hammock also means that there is less material beneath you, reducing the amount of insulation.
 The gentle rocking of a hammock can also help people fall asleep faster and enter into a deeper state of sleep more easily.
 On a hot evening, anything to help you fall asleep quicker is always a bonus.

-Taking a warm shower or bath before bed may sound counterproductive to cooling down, but it helps lower your body temperature.
-It acts as a kickstart to your body temperature dropping, allowing it to continue that process once you get into bed.
-One study for the Journal of Clinical Sleep Medicine identified that hot water bathing is significantly associated with faster onset of sleep.
+Hot or warm showers before bed may sound counterintuitive, but they still help cool you down.
+One study for the Journal of Clinical Sleep Medicine identified that hot water bathing is significantly associated with a faster onset of sleep.

 Keeping the blinds shut during the day can help keep your bedroom cool.
 It’s important to note that this must be coupled with turning off your heating.
-That’s because blinds keep sunlight out but can also contain heat.
-Consider opening your window beforehand for a while to allow any hot air out then shut your blinds.
-If you can keep your window slightly open with the blinds closed, that’ll help too.
+Blinds keep sunlight out but can also contain heat.
+Consider opening your window beforehand for a while to allow any hot air out, then shut your blinds.
+If you can keep your window slightly open with the blinds closed, that’ll help, too.

-A consistent exercise regime does wonders for sleep, mainly if it’s completed in the morning.
+A consistent exercise regimen does wonders for sleep, especially if it’s completed in the morning.
 This post from Johns Hopkins Medicine, which digs into recent scientific research, shows reduced sleep complaints when coupled with daily exercise.
 They go as far as saying that exercise shows similar results to sleeping pills!

 Alongside freezing a damp cloth or hot-water bottle, freezing your socks aids sleep.
 As identified, part of the body’s natural rhythm before sleep centres around body temperature reduction, especially in the feet.
 This quick trick is a surefire way to kickstart that process.

-As a reduction in temperature is so important to sleep, sleeping alone can help.
-Of course, there are other benefits too, including not being awoken by the movement or snoring of a partner.
+Sleeping alone can help reduce temperature, which is so important for sleep.
+Of course, there are other benefits, too, including not being awoken by a partner’s movement or snoring.
 According to sleepjunkies.com, those who sleep with a partner get less REM sleep and have increased physical activity throughout the night.
-In short, this means their sleep isn’t as restful as those sleeping alone.
+In short, this means their sleep isn’t as restful as that of those sleeping alone.

 Limiting alcohol before bed (and in general) is conducive to greater sleep.
-Sure, the sedative properties of alcohol can help you fall asleep in the short term but throughout the night you are more likely to wake as your body metabolizes the alcohol.
+Sure, the sedative properties of alcohol can help you fall asleep in the short term, but throughout the night, you are more likely to wake as your body metabolises the alcohol.
 Alcohol is a diuretic, which simply means it causes your body to remove fluids from your blood faster than other liquids.
 This is why you wake up in the middle of the night with an incredibly dry mouth!

-If you often wake up hot in the middle of the night or suffer from night-sweats, a spray bottle with some cool water can provide quick relief without getting out of bed.
-Infuse yours with a touch of lavender which will help you fall asleep faster.
+If you often wake up hot in the middle of the night or suffer from night sweats, a spray bottle with cool water can provide quick relief without getting out of bed.
+Infuse yours with a touch of lavender, which will help you fall asleep faster.

-Put your pillow into a ziplock bag and let it rest in the freezer for 30 minutes before you sleep.
+Put your pillow into a plastic bag and let it rest in the freezer for 30 minutes before you sleep.
 As mentioned earlier, your head and face are two key areas which help reduce your body temperature.
-This is why so many of us love the cold side of the pillow!
+This is why so many of us love the cold side of the pillow.
+You can also do this with your bedding or sheets to create a fabric cooling cocoon to keep you cool enough to fall asleep.

 Your pulse points are places on your body where you can feel your heartbeat, such as your neck, wrists, and temple.
 These respond well to temperature change and can rapidly reduce how hot you feel.
 Apply your frozen hot water bottle or flannel to your pulse points to quickly cool your body down.

 To help you sleep in the heat, consider adding a refreshing salad to your evening meal.
-Include hydrating fruits and vegetables like cucumber, celery, oranges, watermelon, peaches, and leafy greens such as kale and lettuce.
+Include hydrating fruits and vegetables like cucumber, celery, oranges, watermelon, peaches, and leafy greens like kale and lettuce.
 According to Chinese medicine, they are water-rich and can cool down your body.

-Whether you’re freezing a water bottle or sleeping like an Egyptian – use our tips to enjoy everything a cool and relaxed sleep has to offer.
+Whether you’re freezing a water bottle or sleeping like an Egyptian, use our tips to enjoy everything a cool and relaxed sleep offers.
 Before you go, take a look at our infographic on how to stay cool at night, which includes our favourite tips.